Vyral/base-template/_posts/2020-02-24-meet-one-of-the-top-agents-on-our-team.md

 {% include pullquote.html %}

 A fun fact about Derek: He participates in triathlons as one of his hobbies.
-He has a background running track and cross-country in high school, and was involved in gymnastics growing up.
+He has a background running track and cross-country in high school and was involved in gymnastics growing up.
 This is something else that he has in common with the Air Assault Team: **We either participate or sponsor several local running events.** Here on the team, we love different types of challenges and live by the “work hard, play hard” philosophy.

-If you don’t already have a top agent who knows how to navigate a heated market, the Air Assault team has the tools to help you.
-Don’t hesitate to reach out to us for any questions you have.
-Ours is a fantastic market to buy, sell, and invest in.
+If you don’t already have a top agent who knows how to navigate a heated market, the Air Assault Team has the tools to help you.
+Don’t hesitate to reach out to us with any questions you have.